ShashJan94/Weather-Forecaster-MAS-System/README.md

 > A: Joint training with shared features is more efficient than separate models.
 The model learns representations useful for both tasks.
 The shared encoder captures weather patterns, while task-specific heads decode to temperature and weather type.

 **Q: How do you handle the 4 weather classes (sunny/cloudy/rainy/snowy)?**
 > A: Weather codes from the API are mapped to 4 categories.
-The model outputs a 4-class softmax distribution, giving probability for each weather type.
-The class with highest probability is selected.
+We use **class weights** to handle the severe imbalance (sunny is only 2.7% of data).
+The model outputs a 4-class softmax distribution, and RandomForest provides the final classification.

+**Q: What was the biggest bug you found and how did you fix it?**
+> A: The **scaler persistence bug**!
+During training, we normalized data using StandardScaler, but we never saved it.
+At prediction time, raw (unnormalized) data was fed to a model trained on normalized data.
+This caused R² to be -3.17 (worse than mean prediction!).
+The fix was simple: save the scaler with `joblib.dump()` and load it before predictions.

 ### Data & Training